ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 The config file system finally gave my project the modularity I was looking for.
 The models and datasets were swappable without much effort, and they could be selected by individual command line arguments.
 All that was left was to find a way [to run everything with one button press](https://ben-heil.github.io/2020-06-30-shoulddo/#button).

+To automate running and paralellizing the code I decided to learn [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+I picked Snakemake over other workflow management systems simply because I know other people who use it who I could ask for guidance if I got stuck.
+After a day of reading I managed to write an [initial Snakefile](https://github.com/greenelab/saged/blob/20180b37b43dbbf112ed7b874a2149a4cf0dba9a/Snakefile) that automatically ran all the benchmark scripts.

+## More Features
+The project is still [under development](https://github.com/greenelab/saged/commits/master), and I'm continuing to implement new features.
+Thankfully, with the hard design problems out of the way adding new classes and benchmark scripts is very easy.
+For example, to implement a [pseudolabeling](http://deeplearning.net/wp-content/uploads/2013/03/pseudo_label_final.pdf) model I only had to write [two new functions](https://github.com/ben-heil/saged/blob/5d11a4d7c5fba2431c3e4ef07ae5549d0577f79f/saged/models.py#L867).
+The rest of the moving parts were already taken care of in the PytorchSupervised class.

+## Conclusion
+The challenges you will have in building a repository won't be the same as mine.
+I chose to optimize for a modular, easily automatable project, but those may not be your priorities.
+That being said, the factors you need to consider will be the same even if their execution is different.
+Thinking about your data, your model(s), your analysis, and how they all fit together is the crux of planning a machine learning project.
+Hopefully having read the decisions I made will help you to make good decisions of your own on future projects.